BAND bio - deep dive

 Old King Young - single release.

-Clearly a play on the term Information Age, the title of the album and lead single refers to modern society or people and their relationship with technology.
+Clearly a play on the term Information Age, the title of the album and lead single refers to our human experience in a technology-drenched habitat that seems to seek some kind of detached perfection.

-Each song on the album is an observation on life as an information ape.
+Each song on the album is an observation on life as an “information ape”, which is not necessarily meant in a derogatory way, more in a “still green and learning”.